ramiro-gracia/ramiro-gracia/README.md

 - ⚡ Coding fact: "The first bug documented in programming was not a code error, but a real moth caught in a Mark II computer relay in 1947".

-- 💪🏼 Fav Quote: "Live like you could die tomorrow".
+- 💪🏼 Fav Quote: "First, solve the problem.
+Then, write the code." – **John Johnson**.

 <br>